bloominstituteoftechnology/Getting-Started/Windows/README.md

-# make sure user is set up as administrator?
+# Welcome to Getting Started with Windows
-- suggestion to pin apps to taskbar, also include snipping tool for screen grabs
+- suggestion: pin apps to taskbar, also include snipping tool for screen grabs.

 # Development Environment Set-Up
 1. Open the Edge web browser.